Experienced And Aggressive Defense Counsel For Aggravated DWIs

 In the state of New York, a person who is driving with a .18 blood alcohol content (BAC) or higher may be charged with aggravated DWI.
 The penalties for aggravated DWI are stated in New York’s Vehicle and Traffic Code at Section 1993.

-A first aggravated DWI offense is punishable by up to 1 year in jail and a maximum fine of $2,500.
-A second aggravated DWI in ten years is punishable by up to four years in jail and a $5,000 fine.
-A third aggravated DWI in ten years is punishable by up to 7 years in jail and a maximum fine of up to $10,000.
+A first aggravated DWI offense is punishable by up to one year in jail and a maximum fine of $2,500.
+A second aggravated DWI in 10 years is punishable by up to four years in jail and a $5,000 fine.
+A third aggravated DWI in 10 years is punishable by up to seven years in jail and a maximum fine of up to $10,000.

-Anyone convicted of Aggravated DWI faces a mandatory twelve month driver's license revocation.
+Anyone convicted of aggravated DWI faces a mandatory 12-month driver’s license revocation.
 For a second aggravated DWI, the mandatory revocation is 18 months.

-If you have been arrested for DWI/DWAI or aggravated DWI, contact the law office of James E. Kleinbaum in Chatham, New York.
+If you have been arrested for DWI/DWAI or aggravated DWI, contact James Kleinbaum Attorney At Law P.C. in Chatham, New York.
 At our firm, we provide experienced and aggressive representation on behalf of clients charged with drunk driving.